SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 1. If the **Use as postal address** option is active for a contact in the company, the contact's address data is used.
 2. If the above option is not active, the company's address data is used.
 3. If the company's postal address is empty, the company street address is used.

+## Quote template variables

+When using quote and products in SuperOffice, you need to set up quote templates and the variables is found in a pdf that also shows how to work with quote templates.

+The templates for quote documents, quote details and order confirmations differ from ordinary document templates, as they use "mergefields" in addition to standard template variables.

+## Service and Marketing template variables

+When generating e-mail templates for requests and mailings (and message templates) in Marketing, you can personalize the email or mailing with template variables.
+Those variables are slightly different from the ones used in documents.

 ## Reference